 Main Subheading: Understanding the Basics of Static Electricity

 Static electricity is an imbalance of electric charges within or on the surface of a material.
 This imbalance occurs when certain materials are rubbed against each other, causing electrons to move from one surface to the other.
-The object that loses electrons becomes positively charged, while the object that gains electrons becomes negatively charged.
+Think about it: the object that loses electrons becomes positively charged, while the object that gains electrons becomes negatively charged.
 This charge separation creates an electric field.
 When a negatively charged object gets close enough to a positively charged or neutral object, electrons jump across the gap, creating a tiny spark—the electric shock you feel.

 Comprehensive Overview: The Science Behind the Shocks